 As a teacher and musical theater director, I have found myself struggling.
 I am turning on my television, going on Facebook, or browsing the internet and seeing so many discouraging things out there.
-We have polar opposites vying for the presidency, violence against law enforcement and minorities, sexism, racism, whitewashing casts, and even clown threats to our society.
 How do we explain this to children?
 How do we teach them to be better human beings with compassion, humility, and understanding?
 What can we do as musical theater educators and community theater programs?

 “Take a Chance On Me”

 Many theater directors/educators teach and tell their students to take a chance when they are acting.
 We should do the same thing as directors or producers when we cast shows.
 As a fifteen-year theater educator, I can tell you that some of my greatest successes were the ones I took the biggest risks on.
 By taking chances on your casting, you are starting a conversation with your cast, leading by example, and teaching about a director’s vision and goals.
 I have been lucky to attend the Junior Theater Festival in Atlanta, Georgia the last few years and have been fortunate to see some amazing individual performances.
 Those performances were brought about by teachers/directors taking chances.
 They noticed that a role sparked an interest in a student or cast member and it intrigued the director to the point where they had to see what the actor could do with that part and a bit of coaching.